jerrylui803/project-circuit-builder/README.md

 * Kezaram Tharmasegaram

 ### Project Title
-Recipe Finder
+Circuit Builder

 ### Description of the web application
-Recipe Finder will be a web application that will allow users to analyze and find the best use for the ingredients they have on hand.
-It will be an innovative new service that helps and encourages people of all culinary experience to cook for themselves.
+A real-time circuitry builder that lets users (potentially useful for CSCB58 students) to draw wires and logic gates, and also get the truth table of their circuitry.
+This application will use a grid system to let the user place logic gates and wires by drag and drop.

 ### Description of the key features that will be completed by the Beta version
-* Nutrient counter (the breakdown of nutrient info like calories, fat, etc)
-* Add ingredients to a form, then submit -> match them with recipes online
-* Sort recipes found by duration -> add up the time for each step in recipe
-* Account system for users to login, post and rate
-* Like/Dislike recipes
+Will complete:
+* Real-time drawing of circuitry supporting up to 2 users (this includes the grid system and a menu option to select widgets such as wires and logic gates).
+(Only this feature completed by beta version because we expect this to be the most challenging part, do you think it is a good timeline?)

 ### Description of additional features that will be completed by the Final version
-* Search for recipes by taste, culture, geographic location, diet
-* Include reviews for people’s recipes and feedback
-* (possible extra feature) Include partial matching of ingredients (substitutes for example)
-* (possible extra feature) Create a newsfeed for medical studies on recipes found
+* Compute the truth table of the circuitry built
+* Convert circuitry into the simplified equation
+* User signup/signin/signout
+* Store circuitry previously created by the user into the database
-* (possible extra feature) Find the cheapest ingredients from stores nearby
+* (Possible extra feature) support more than 2 users to draw at the same time

 ### Description of the technology that you will use
 * Frontend framework - React
+* Frontend framework - Socket.io
+* Database - MongoDB
 * Backend framework - NodeJS/Express
-* Database - MongoDB
+* GraphQL
-* REST API + AJAX
-* Datamuse API - for auto complete
-* MyCookBook/Tasty API - for recipe matching
-* Login Authentication API with FB, Google or Twitter
+* (possible extra feature) Login Authentication API with FB, Google

-### Description of the top 5 technical challenges
+### description of the top 5 technical challenges
-* Figuring out/testing API’s on how to work with the front end
-* Creating a search algorithm and crawler to serve recipes from DB and internet
-* Having a clean User Interface
-* Incorporating security into our app
-* Incorporating backend and frontend together
+* Figuring out real-time syncing between 2 users (We expect this to be the most challenging one)
+* Learning React
+* Truth table simulation
+* Equation simplifier
+* Creating the Grid System:
+	* Need a way to read the circuit, into something that can be inputted into the truth table simulation algorithm and equation simplifier
+	* Scaling of grid system (if the user needs extra space to extend his/her circuit)